nytud/NYTK-NerKor/README.md

 ## Guidelines

-Annotation guidelines and Annotation scheme are available in the Guidelines folder.
+Annotation guidelines, WebAnno guidelines and Annotation scheme are available in the Guidelines folder.
 (Only in Hungarian.)